sbryngelson/group-docs/phd-syllabus/doing-research.md

 ### Doing Research

 The most important thing you do in graduate school is your own research.
-It may seem obvious, but it’s easy to lose track of the importance of your own research amid all the other competing things you’ll be asked to do in grad school: take classes, review papers, help teach a class, run a working committee, organize various activities, etc.
+It may seem obvious, but it's easy to lose track of the importance of your own research amid all the other competing things you’ll be asked to do in grad school: take classes, help teach a class, run a working committee, organize various activities, etc.
 Some of these will be fun; many of them will feel more important at the time than making (what may seem like limited) progress on your research.

 #### Selecting problems